Federation Class A girls basketball state semifinal capsule

 What: New York State Federation Tournament of Champions

-When: Friday at 10:45 a.m. at Cool Insuring Arena in Glens Falls (It's the former Glens Falls Civic Center)
+When: Friday at 10:45 a.m. at Cool Insuring Arena in Glens Falls (the former Glens Falls Civic Center)

 NYS Sportswriters Rankings: Sacred Heart is ranked No. 7.
 James Madison is ranked sixth.

 How they got here: Sacred Heart defeated St. John Villa of Staten Island, 62-49, on March 10 to win its second New York State Catholic High Schools Athletic Association Class A championship in three years.
 Micaela Ryan scored 30 points and grabbed 15 rebounds in the win for the Sharks, while Siobhan Ryan added 12 points and six rebounds.
-Jennifer Grimm scored 10 of her 15 points in the fourth quarter and also finished with 10 rebounds for the team coached by Carrie Owensreq.
+Jennifer Grimm scored 10 of her 15 points in the fourth quarter and also finished with 10 rebounds for the team coached by Carrie Owens.

-James Madison defeated Lab Museum United 74-42 in the New York City PSAL final Sunday at St. John's University.
-Ericka James led the way with 25 points, while Deidre Foster added 15 as the Golden Knights had four players score in double-figures.
+James Madison defeated Lab Museum United, 74-42, in the New York City PSAL final Sunday at St. John's University.
+Ericka James led the way with 25 points, while Deidre Foster added 15 as the Golden Knights had four players score in double figures.

 James Madison key players: Junior Deidre Foster (12 ppg), senior Ketsia Athias (12.2 ppg), junior Alina Estrella (6 ppg), junior Ericka James (13.3 ppg), junior Sarah James (9 ppg).

-Next: The winner advances to Saturday afternoon's championship game at 4 p.m. against either New York State Public High Schools Athletic Association champion Jamesville-DeWitt or Alliance of Independent Schools champion Staten Island Academy.
+Next: The winner advances to the championship game at 4 p.m.
+Saturday against either New York State Public High Schools Athletic Association champion Jamesville-DeWitt or Alliance of Independent Schools champion Staten Island Academy.

 Share this article